phcompeau/biological_modeling_course/_pages/coronavirus/homology.md

 [Visit tutorial](tutorial_homology){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Applying homology modeling to SARS-CoV-2
+## Applying homology modeling to the SARS-CoV-2 spike protein

 If you did not follow the above tutorial, then the results of the three software resources for predicting the structure of the SARS-CoV-2 spike protein are available for download below.
-How similar are these predictions to each other, and how similar are they to the SARS-CoV spike protein?

 |Structure Prediction Server|Results|
 |:--------------------------|:------|